-I wrote a little Python script that does something useful: it takes an image file and pads it with white space (or whatever color space) to make it have a certain aspect ratio.
+For posterity: here’s a little Python script I wrote that takes an image file and pads it with white space (or whatever color) to make it have a certain aspect ratio.
 Basically it turns this:

 into this, which is 8x10: